 - 2.5 Good complaints procedures will have well-defined stages that explain the action to be taken, when it should be taken and who will be involved.
-The need for flexibility should be built into this area as further investigations may be required. - 2.6 This model guidance establishes three school-based stages which should be sufficient for most schools, as well as two further review stages. - Informal stage dealing with concerns: initial concerns are heard by a class teacher, head of year or another appropriate member of staff on an informal basis, either in person, by telephone or in writing.
+The need for flexibility should be built into this area as further investigations may be required. - 2.6 This model guidance establishes three school-based stages which should be sufficient for most schools, as well as two further review stages. - Informal stage dealing with concerns: initial concerns are heard by a dass teacher, head of year or another appropriate member of staff on an informal basis, either in person, by telephone or in writing.

-- Formal stage two: If stage one has been worked through and the complainant is unhappy with the way in which their complaint has been handled, the case can be referred to a panel of governors.
+- Formal stage one: where a formal written complaint is considered by the headteacher (or representative), or - if the complaint is about the head teacher - by the chair of governors or nominated governor.
+The decision of the headteacher or chair of governors at this stage is usually final. - Formal stage two: If stage one has been worked through and the complainant is unhappy with the way in which their complaint has been handled, the case can be referred to a panel of governors.
 The panel of three governors will carry out a review of the investigation carried out at formal stage one to consider the way the complaint has been investigated and handled by the school.
-This stage does not involve a rehearing of the complaint. - Secretary of State review : Having exhausted the previous stages, complaints can finally be taken to the Secretary of State for Education but only on the grounds that the governing body is acting or proposing to act unreasonably or illegally.
+This stage does not involve a rehearing of the complaint. - Secretary of State review: Having exhausted the previous stages, complaints can finally be taken to the Secretary of State for Education but only on the grounds that the governing body is acting or proposing to act unreasonably or illegally.